 Biden says Afghanistan interpreters welcome in US

-Lawmakers have been pressuring Biden to offer details on how he intends to help thousands of Afghans who helped the US military as translators
+Lawmakers have sought details on how Biden intends to help thousands of Afghans who aided US military

-While discussing the end of U.S. Military operations in Afghanistan, President Joe Biden said Thursday that Afghan translators will be welcome in the U.S.
+While discussing the end of U.S. military operations in Afghanistan, President Joe Biden said Thursday that Afghan translators will be welcome in the U.S.

 The comments came during a press conference in the East Room of the White House, where Biden pledged to bring home American troops by Aug.
 31 – capping off nearly 20 years of U.S. military activity in Afghanistan.